-How to know good quality leather/
+How to know good quality leather:

-4) Plated leather- when full grain has too many scratches or defects on the surface it is buffed or sanded to remove as many as possible.
+4) Plated leather- When full grain has too many scratches, or defects on the surface, it is buffed or sanded to remove as many as possible.
 This also removes some of the natural grain.
 A pattern is then embossed ,or plated, into the surface and finished with a semi-aniline dye.
 Also considered to be top quality leathers often used for motorcycle apparel, though it is not as strong as full grain.

-5) Top grain- to obtain a uniform thickness the hides are fed through a splitting machine with the grain side up.
-This process yields a natural surface called top-grain.
-With a thickness of 1.2-1.3 mm, top grain is used in good quality, though less expensive, leather jackets, motorcycle vests and chaps.
-Top grain is not as thick or strong as full grain and will not be able to protect you as well as full grain motorcycle leathers.
+5) Top grain- To obtain a uniform thickness, the hides are fed through a splitting machine with the grain side up.
+This process yields a natural surface called 'Top-grain'.
+With a thickness of 1.2-1.3 mm, top grain is used in good quality -though less expensive- leather jackets, motorcycle vests and chaps.
+Top-grain is not as thick, or strong as full grain, and will not be able to protect you as well as full grain motorcycle leathers.

-6) Split leather- After the top grain has been removed what is left is the split.
-Having no natural grain it must be artificially added.
-Split is the least strong and is used in many low priced products, or where protection is not a big factor.
-We recommend full grain or at least top grain if you are going to be actually riding a motorcycle and need all the protection you can get.
+6) Split leather- After the top-grain has been removed, what is left is the split.
+Having no natural grain, it must be artificially added.
+Split is the least strong and is used in many low priced products, or where protection is not a big purchasing factor, like for use as a costume piece or as daily apparel.
+We recommend full grain, or at the very least top-grain, if you are going to be actually riding a motorcycle; as you will need all the protection you can get.